kyverno/website/content/en/docs/Introduction/_index.md

 kubectl create -f https://raw.githubusercontent.com/kyverno/kyverno/main/config/install.yaml
 ```

-You can also install Kyverno using a Helm chart:
+You can also install Kyverno using Helm:

 ```sh
 # Add the Helm repository